BumpNet: A Sparse MLP Framework for Learning PDE Solutions: Methods

 \subsection{Bump-DeepONet}

-In a DeepONet \cite{lu_deeponet_2021}, the branch network takes a (suitably discretized) parameter $f$ and encodes this information into a coefficient vector $c_1(f),\ldots,c_p(f)$, while the trunk network takes the coordinate vector $\v{x}$ at which the solution is to be approximated, and computes basis vector outputs $b_1(\v{x}),\ldots,b_p(\v{x})$.
+DeepONets \cite{lu_deeponet_2021} are neural approximators of operators between function spaces.
+In the case of a PDE solution operator, the input function is a parameter and the output function is the corresponding PDE solution.
+In a DeepONet, there are ``branch'' and ``trunk'' neural networks.
+The branch network takes the input parameter function $f$ discretized a $m$ locations, $[f(\v{x}_1), \ldots,f(\v{x}_m)]$, and produces $p$ scalar outputs $b_1,\ldots,b_p$.
+On the other hand, the trunk network takes the input coordinate $\v{x}$ where the solution is to be evaluated and also outputs $p$ scalar values $t_1,\ldots,t_p$.
 The output of the DeepONet is obtained by taking the dot product of these outputs:

 (Sometimes a bias term is added, which can improve accuracy.)
-In Bump-DeepONet, the basis vector outputs $b_1(\v{x}),\ldots,b_p(\v{x})$ are provided by BumpNet modules.
-These are trained in the usual manner along with the branch network.
+In Bump-DeepONet, the branch network is a regular MLP, while the trunk network consists of $p$ BumpNets that compute the basis outputs $t_1(\v{x}),\ldots,t_p(\v{x})$.
+In practice, each of these Bumpnets may consist of a single BumpNet module.
 See Figure~\ref{fig-Bump_DeepONet} for an illustration.